isabella232/OfficeDocs-O365ServiceDescriptions-pr.it-IT/Office365-ServiceDescriptions/office-online-service-description/excel-online.md

 ## <a name="apply-data-validation-to-cells"></a>Applicazione della convalida dei dati alle celle
 <a name="bkmk_Applydatavalidationtocells"> </a>

-Non è disponibile in Excel Online.
-Le funzionalità avanzate come, ad esempio, convalida dei dati sono disponibili solo nell'app desktop Excel.
-Tuttavia, è possibile visualizzare e interagire con i dati abilitati per la convalida in Excel Online.
-Ulteriori informazioni sull'[applicazione della convalida dei dati alle celle in Excel 2013](https://go.microsoft.com/fwlink/p/?LinkId=282328).
+Questa funzionalità è disponibile in Excel Online.
+Altre caratteristiche avanzate sono disponibili solo nell'app desktop Excel.

 ## <a name="apply-smartrecommended-formatting"></a>Applicazione della formattazione intelligente/consigliata
 <a name="bkmk_Applysmartformatting"> </a>